alexander-nesterov/zabbix_gadget_for_windows_7/README.md

-# Zabbix gadget for windows 7
+# Zabbix gadget for Windows 7